Riley A. Bender

 Riley Alvin Bender (July 8, 1890 – March 6, 1973) was a United States businessman and political candidate.

 Born in Chicago, Illinois, to Josephine and Edward Bender, he was a lifelong resident of his native city.
-Bender was an entrepreuer in the areas of hotel and music store management.
+Bender was an entrepreneur in the areas of hotel and music store management.
 He was also a prize fighter.

 He ran in the Democratic primary for the Illinois Senate (11th district) in 1938 and lost.